na-na-hi/renget/archive/how2playba.md

 You get 12,000 gems (= 100 rolls) on average per month as a f2p ([source](https://www.reddit.com/r/BlueArchive/s/uIqemypEhj) [(image version)](https://i.imgur.com/aFw06dG.png)), which means it takes 2 months to get a spark.
 There's a lot of [freebies lying around for new accounts](https://docs.google.com/spreadsheets/d/1_SK19RJnCdYD96JjcTNhwYb9W_FrHPqL78XENdWHEBU/htmlview#) though.

 >What should I do after my initial rolls?
 Do I roll without a spark?
-You want to save up for a spark before rolling. **Do not roll without a spark**, because you can get fucked really hard.
+After your initial rolls, which is the first 10 roll + the rolls after mission 1-1, you want to save up for a spark before rolling.
+**Do not roll without a spark**, because you can get fucked really hard.
 After that do whatever.
 You can follow [a banner guide](https://rentry.org/how2playba#banner-guide) or roll for who you like.
-Make sure to always have 1 spark ready for the anniversary banner.
+Make sure to always have 1,5 sparks ready for the anniversary banner + free 100 roll banner.

 >I have X amount of rolls into the banner, but I already rolled the banner unit.
 Should I keep going?
 Play it by ear.
 It's always nice to save some extra rolls for the future, but as a rule of thumb I'd say above 150 rolls you just keep going.